Vampire: The Masquerade – Bloodlines: Plot

 The game begins with the player character, an unnamed human, being killed and resurrected as a fledgling vampire.
 The fledgling and their sire are brought before the Camarilla for this unauthorized act.
 The sire is executed by order of LaCroix; the fledgling is spared the same fate by the intervention of the anarch Nines Rodriguez and employed by the prince.

 LaCroix sends the fledgling to Santa Monica to help his ghoul, Mercurio, destroy a Sabbat warehouse.
 Following their success, the fledgling travels to downtown Los Angeles, meeting separately with Nines, LaCroix, and Jack.
 LaCroix tasks the fledgling with investigating a docked ship, the Elizabeth Dane, for information about an Ankaran sarcophagus rumored to contain the body of an Antediluvian, one of the oldest and most powerful vampires.
 Their arrival would herald Gehenna, the vampire apocalypse.
 The fledgling discovers that the sarcophagus seems to have been opened from within.

 Increased Sabbat activity coincides with the disappearance of the Malkavian chief, Alistair Grout.
 At Grout's mansion, the fledgling sees Nines leaving and discovers Grout's remains in the mansion with vampire hunter Grünfeld Bach, who denies involvement in Grout's death.
-Learning about Nines' presence at the mansion, LaCroix tells the other chiefs to approve Nines' execution.
+Learning about Nines's presence at the mansion, LaCroix tells the other chiefs to approve Nines's execution.
 The fledgling is sent to the Museum of Natural History to recover the sarcophagus but finds that it has been stolen.
 Jack later suggests to the fledgling that LaCroix wants the sarcophagus to drink the blood of the ancient within, gaining its power.

 Believing that Gary, the Nosferatu chief, has stolen the sarcophagus, the fledgling is sent to Hollywood to find him; after locating a captured Nosferatu for Gary, he reveals that the Giovanni vampire clan stole the sarcophagus.
 The fledgling infiltrates the Giovanni mansion and finds the sarcophagus guarded by the Kuei-Jin, who claim their leader, Ming-Xiao, has allied with LaCroix.
 The locked sarcophagus is returned to LaCroix's tower, and Beckett, a vampire scholar, tells the fledgling that the only person who can open it has been abducted by Bach to lure LaCroix.
-The fledgling kills Bach and learns that the sarcophagus' key has been stolen.
+The fledgling kills Bach and learns that the sarcophagus's key has been stolen.